 When he looks around him he can see “lighted tenements.”
-He gazes on them and on the “paper decorations.”
+He gazes at them and on the “paper decorations.”
 So far, it appears as though the entire village is ready for Christmas.
 There is also a “bunting” or flag in the town hall that is there to wish everyone a “Merry Christmas.”

-In the fourth stanza there is a reference to London.
+In the fourth stanza, there is a reference to London.
 As London is definitely not a village, it is likely that the speaker is moving away from his immediate surroundings and onto the larger landscape of England.
 He imagines the shops on Christmas Eve and how they,

 Are strung with silver bells and flowers